 4. Durable seams

-To keep all your parts covered, learn to spot quality seams that lie flat and are free from puckers, raveling and other irregularities.
+To keep all your body parts covered, learn to spot quality seams that lie flat and are free from puckers, raveling and other irregularities.

 For durability, the best types of seams are: